-Following the discussions the Headteacher will adjourn the meeting to consider the options available including, without limit and for guidance only:
+Following the discussions, the Headteacher will adjourn the meeting to consider the options available including, without limit and for guidance only:

 - to take no further action under the procedure; - to set a further/final review period to allow for additional monitoring and/or additional management support.
 A further Formal Stage 2 meeting may be held at the end of this review period.
-If attendance is not satisfactory by that time then the employee may be dismissed; - to dismiss the employee for lack of capability due to ill-health, ensuring that alternative work options have already been explored or will be explored during the employee's notice period, that there is no prospect of their return within a reasonable timeframe, or that they will be able to achieve or sustain their attendance.
+If attendance is not satisfactory by that time then the employee may be dismissed; If, at the end of this review period, the employee's level of attendance has improved to acceptable standards, no further action will be taken under this procedure, unless an acceptable level of attendance is not sustained during the next 12 months.
+If there are further unacceptable periods of absence the Sickness Absence Procedure may be invoked at Stage 2.
+A copy of the letter outlining this will be kept on the employee's personnel file for 12 months. - to dismiss the employee for lack of capability due to ill-health, ensuring that alternative work options have already been explored or will be explored during the employee's notice period, that there is no prospect of their return within a reasonable timeframe, or that they will be able to achieve or sustain their attendance.